Monday, November 11, 2024

 Further examination of the existing records showed that William died of tuberculosis at age 43.
 His first wife died at age 30.
 Her death did not appear to be childbirth-related; perhaps instead, she also died of tuberculosis.
 Her two oldest children, Mary and Richard, died of tuberculosis at ages 29 and 43, respectively, and Lottie's oldest son, Leslie, died of tuberculosis at age 40.
 Because Lottie was so ill, Richard took her in and took care of her for the rest of her life.
 She died in her 30s of tuberculosis.
 One of her grandsons remembers visiting an abandoned cemetery in Harlan County.
 His dad told him Lottie was buried there.
 He thought a simple fieldstone may have marked her grave.
 There is no record of the burial.

-William Sherman Bailey, Lottie Allen, and children, courtesy of Bailey family
+William Sherman Bailey, Lottie Allen, and children, courtesy of the Bailey family

 The poor-quality photograph of a smiling Lottie standing in a field seems symbolic of a woman, somewhat shaded in the mist of time, a woman we know only through a few records, photographs, and family stories.
 We know she suffered hardship with the loss of her baby boy and her husband.
 We know she lost her children.
 We know she died relatively young.
 We don't know whether she was happy, though she appeared to be, at least for the one day when her photograph was taken in that field in Indiana.